ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 a team can purchase.

 CREATING A MERCENARY
-To create a Mercenary player, the firrst thing to do is decide upon the type.
+To create a Mercenary player, the first thing to do is decide upon the type.
 There are fivve broad types of Mercenary player to choose from:
 Stunty Superstars, Legendary Lineman, Brutal Blockers, Reliable Ringers or Bona Fide Big Guys.
 Each type has